-Not surprisingly, with the low body-fat percentage I had maintained for too long, my menses completely stopped.
+Not surprisingly, with the low body-fat percentage I had maintained for too long, my cycle completely stopped.
 I ignored that until my mother insisted I see a Gynecologist before heading to college.
 The Gynecologist was very nice but quite blunt with me.
 She said, “It’s fine if you never have a cycle again…that is, of course, if you never want to have children someday.”
 Marriage and family were a long way off for me, but it was certainly a dream of mine to have children.
 She prescribed me some progesterone, and away I went to BYU to study Dietetics.

 After earning my first A+ in Nutrition 100 (OK, it was actually a B+, but it was a ‘weed-out’ class and I was a Freshman), I gained an amazing sense of freedom with food.
 I learned that grains are the very staff of life and should never be eliminated from your diet.
-We studied the book, Intuitive Eating.
-The idea was that there is room for every food in a balanced diet, and restricting foods only makes us want them more.
+We studied the book, Intuitive Eating (affiliate link) which teaches that there is room for every food in a balanced diet, and restricting foods only makes us want them more.
 The day I re-learned that it was okay to have a scoop of ice cream when I occasionally craved some, my world of food became broadened once again.
 I also learned the hard way on several late-night brownie binges with my roommates that it was miserable to ignore my hunger and fullness cues.
 Once I started eating balanced again, my regular cycles returned.
 The best thing my studies did for me was teach me there is a place for every food in my diet.
 No food should be “off-limits,” and the key to healthy eating was all about balance.